Baseball: Despaigne grand slam sends Cuba to WBC 2nd round

 By Morichika Nakamoto

-Alfredo Despaigne hit a grand slam in the fifth inning to give Cuba a 4-3 come-from-behind victory over Australia in the World Baseball Classic's Pool B on Friday, taking his team to the second round of the tournament.
+Alfredo Despaigne hit a fifth-inning grand slam to give Cuba a 4-3 come-from-behind victory over Australia in Pool B of the World Baseball Classic on Friday, propelling his team to the second round of the tournament.

-Cuba will join pool winner Japan in Group E starting at Tokyo Dome on Sunday, alongside Israel and the Netherlands -- the top two teams from Pool A that played in Seoul through Thursday.
+Two-time champion Japan beat bottom-placed China 7-1 in a dead rubber later in the day at Tokyo Dome, posting a perfect record in the tournament's first round for the first time in its fourth edition.

-Japan plays bottom-placed China in a Pool B dead rubber later Friday.
+Cuba will join Japan in the second-round Group E starting here on Sunday, alongside Israel and the Netherlands -- the top two teams from Pool A that played in Seoul through Thursday.

 To have fuller access to the Kyodo News website, it is necessary to subscribe.
 We offer a broad range of subscription options depending on your needs.
 Learn more.